zzhang82/web422/notes/react-architecture-2.md

 "Warning: Each child in an array or iterator should have a unique "key" prop."
 ```

 The concern here is that React uses a unique ["key" property](https://reactjs.org/docs/lists-and-keys.html#keys) to help identify which elements of a list have been changed, added or removed.
-If we don't have an obvious key (ie, ".\_id" from our Teams API data (which is the best option), we can simply use the index for each element in the array.
+If we don't have an obvious key (ie, ".\_id" from our Teams API data), we can simply use the index for each element in the array.
 For example, to address the above warning, we would change the "map" code from above to read:

 ```javascript
 {this.state.names.map((name, index) => {